M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/Update_Notes.md

 - [amecs](https://modrinth.com/mod/amecs) Improves your keys & controls setup by providing modifier keys and making multi-functional keys a thing.

 ## Removals
-- Create Overhaul
+- Create Sandpaper Overhaul: Has not updated, along with absense of creator
-- Create Chunkloading
+- Create Chunkloading: Replaced by Create: Powerloaders
-- Xaero's Maps and Addons
+- Xaero's Maps and Addons: Replaced by JourneyMaps
-- Endertanks
+- Endertanks: Most Features already covered by the Create Utilities Void Tanks
-- Enderchests
+- Enderchests: Most Features already covered by the Create Utilities Void Chest
-- Extended Gears (Not Updated and unofficial version removed)
+- Extended Gears: Not Updated and unofficial update removed
-- Carpet Fixes (Breaks Game)
+- Carpet Fixes: Breaks Game

 ## Updates
 - 3D_Skin_Layers 1.5.4 > 1.6.2